 Remember that publication agreement are negotiable.
 See information under Managing Copyright for author addendums, which can be attached to publication agreement to retain certain rights over your work.

 If you’d like assistance interpreting a publication agreement, or assistance with negotiating rights, contact us.

-For information about how to post copies of your research online in a copyright-compliant manner, please see the following: How to avoid receiving a takedown notice from a publisher (and what to do if you get one!)
+For information about how to post copies of your research online in a copyright-compliant manner, please see The Canadian Association of Research Libraries' guide to takedown notices (at the bottom of the page).

 Who owns the copyright to my research?